Gold parting: Other

 Alternative methods exist for parting gold.
 Silver can be dissolved selectively by boiling the mixture with 30% nitric acid, a process sometimes called inquartation.
 Affination is a largely obsolete process of removing silver from gold using concentrated sulfuric acid.

-The Acidless Separation (ALS) has been investigated to pre-refine doré and jewelry alloys even when there is high silver content, which is normally a problem for existing chemical pre-refinement processes.
-The metals are separated by distillation.

 Cupellation removes gold and silver from mixtures containing lead and other metals, but silver cannot be separated from gold by this process alone.

 History

-Gold parting as a process was specifically invented to remove the silver.
+Gold parting as a process was invented specifically to remove silver.
 The advent of coinage required methods to remove impurities from the gold.
 Over the centuries special means of separation have been invented.

-The main ancient process of gold parting was by salt cementation, there is archaeological evidence of that process from the 6th century BC in Sardis, Lydia.
+The main ancient process of gold parting was by salt cementation, of which there is archaeological evidence from the 6th century BC in Sardis, Lydia.
 In the post-medieval period parting using antimony, sulfates and mineral acids was also used.

 Early history

 The very earliest attempts at refining gold can be shown by the surface enhancement of gold rings.
 Gold quality was increased at the surface by 80–95% gold compared to 64–75% gold at the interior found in Nahal Qanah Cave dated to the 4th millennium BC.
 Further evidence is from three gold chisels from the 3rd Millennium BC royal cemetery at Ur that had a surface of high gold (83%), low silver (9%) and copper (8%) compared with an interior of 45% gold, 10% silver and 45% copper.
 The surface was compacted and heavily burnished and indicates early use of depletion gilding.